T0my-commits/SOS-Phishing/README.md

 ![SOS_logo](./frontend/public/img/sos_logo_magenta.png)

+> 🚧 This application is currently **under development** and not ready for production.

-# 🛡️ SOS Phishing — Phishing Campaign Analysis Platform
+# SOS Phishing — Phishing Campaign Analysis Platform

 **SOS Phishing** is a web application currently *under development*.
 It is designed to **launch, monitor, and analyze phishing campaigns** for educational purposes and cybersecurity awareness.